Summer 2nd Half

 The children planted sunflower seeds outside this week.
 We used tubes so the sunflowers could grown up high and tall.
 The children discussed what sunflowers need in order to grow (sun, soil and water).
 We can't wait to watch them go through their life cycle and grow into beautiful flowers.

 We had some wonderful pieces of symmetry homework back, We have also been busy making symmetry butterflies.
 The children made a pattern on one side of the paper using paint then folded it in half to print the pattern on the other side.
+They have also been using a variety of resources to make symmetrical patterns.

 Nursery Sports Day